Mexican flag: 12 flags were used by the Insurgent Army during the 10 years

 The Day of the Flag

 Flag Day in Mexico has been celebrated every February 24th since 1940, when President Lazaro Cardenas (1943-1940) established that date for that purpose.
 But not only is it honored on that day.
 Institutions are also required to do so on September 15 and 16, as well as November 20.

 The national flag is raised at full mast on days such as the anniversaries of the promulgation of the Constitutions of 1857 and 1917; the Victory over the French army in Puebla in 1862; the Taking of Queretaro by the Forces of the Republic in 1867; the cry, the beginning and the consummation of Independence, respectively; the beginning of the Mexican Revolution in 1910; and the expropriation of the oil industry in 1938.

 It must also be raised at all times during the opening and closing of the Congress of the Union, the day of the Mexican Army, Labor Day, Navy Day, Race Day, as well as the birthdays of Mexican heroes.
 It is raised at half-mast to commemorate the death of a national hero or heroic deeds in which Mexicans have given their lives for the country, such as the death of the last Aztec emperor, Cuauhtémoc; the leader of the Mexican Revolution, Emiliano Zapata; the Children Heroes of Chapultepec, among other events of great importance for the country.

 5. This is how the national flag is handled

 The national flag has special handling both to present it and to protect it.
-For example, institutions receive it through a civil flag ceremony and when it is already deteriorated it is destroyed in a civic incineration ceremony.
+For example, institutions receive it through a civil flag ceremony and when it has already deteriorated it is destroyed in a civic incineration ceremony.
 In addition, in the General Archive of the Nation and in the National Museum of History there is a model of the flag that is authenticated by the three powers of the Union.